WebGPU Headers

 Entry points may also specify that they produce "implementation-defined logging".
 These messages are logged in an implementation defined way (e.g. to an implementation-specific callback, or to a logging runtime).
 They are intended to be intended to be read by humans, useful primarily for development and crash reporting.

-Struct-Chaining Errors
+Struct-Chaining Error

-Struct chains which are used in device-timeline validation/operations (e.g. WGPUBufferDescriptor in WGPUDeviceCreateBuffer) have their chain errors surfaced asynchronously, like any other validation error.
+Struct chains which are used in device-timeline validation/operations (e.g. WGPUBufferDescriptor in wgpuDeviceCreateBuffer) have their chain errors surfaced asynchronously, like any other validation error.

 Out-Struct-Chain Error